shahputra67/google-cybersecurity-portfolio/Course 5 - Assets, Threats, and Vulnerabilities/Activity: Identify the attack vectors of a USB drive.md

 In this activity, you will assess the attack vectors of a USB drive.
 You will analyze a scenario involving a USB drive found in a parking lot from the perspective of both an attacker and a target.

 USB drives are convenient for storing and transferring data, but they also pose security risks.
 Threat actors often use them to spread malware, damage systems, or gain control of devices.
-A common attack, known as **USB baiting**, relies on curiosity—an attacker leaves an infected USB stick for someone to find and plug into a computer, unknowingly infecting the network.
+A common attack, known as **USB baiting**, relies on curiosity.
+An attacker leaves an infected USB stick for someone to find and plug into a computer, unknowingly infecting the network.

 ---